sammi-njine/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script 5 adds execute permission to the owner of a file Script 6 adds execute permission to the owner and the group owner, and read permission to the other users for a file Script 7 adds execution permission to the owner, the group owner and the other users to the file
+Script 5 adds execute permission to the owner of a file Script 6 adds execute permission to the owner and the group owner, and read permission to the other users for a file Script 7 adds execution permission to the owner, the group owner and the other users to the file Script 8 sets permissions for owner and group to --- and grants other users full permissions